 AAI also recommends that regular monitoring of children's exposure to alcohol advertising should be carried out and published.
 It is of note that it was only through the Broadcasting Authority of Ireland Statutory Report on the Effect of the BAI Children's Commercial Communications Code that the high level of alcohol advertising to children was exposed.
 AAI strongly recommends that any monitoring and adjudicating of advertising should be carried out directly by Coimisiún na Meán and not outsourced to other organisations.
 In particular self-regulatory bodies should not be involved in the regulation of commercial communications.

-Currently, the Advertising Standards Authority of Ireland (ASAI) code self-regulates advertising.
-The ASAI is 100% funded by industry, and therefore has industry interests at its core.
-It is not a suitable body to provide robust and independent adjudications on advertising carried out by its own members/funders.
+Currently, the Advertising Standards Authority (ASA) code self-regulates advertising.
+The ASA is funded by the advertising industry and their clients.
+It therefore has industry interests at its core.
+AAI considers that it is not a suitable body to provide robust and independent adjudications on advertising carried out by its own members/funders.

-Refrences
+Refrences 14